 The CellInsight CX5 HCS Platform uses proprietary autofocus and integrated plate scanning intelligence technologies to examine cell populations and phenotypes.

 The Ultra is a real point scanning confocal microscope that captures images at a higher resolution than the Micro.
-It contains four solid-state lasers with excitation wavelengths ranging from 405 to 633 nm.
+It contains four solid-state lasers with excitation frequency.

-Dual reporter assays, nuclear translocation, cytosol to plasma membrane translocation, genotoxicity screening, and morphological metrics such as cell shape, morphology, and target distribution alterations are just a few of the HCS we offer to help with drug discovery.
-The HCS platform can be utilized for a variety of purposes, including primary screening, secondary screening, and toxicity testing.
+Dual reporter assays, nuclear translocation, cytosol to plasma membrane translocation, genotoxicity screening, and morphological metrics such as cell shape, morphology, and target distribution alterations are just a few of the High Content Screening (HCS) we offer to help with drug discovery.
+The High Content Screening (HCS) platform can be utilized for a variety of purposes, including primary screening, secondary screening, and toxicity testing.

 For high content screens, where the readout is based on pictures obtained by our patent high throughput microscopy technology, we provide assay development, screening, and data analysis/mining expertise and services.
-Our HCS team specializes in sample preparation, picture acquisition, image analysis, image data management, and algorithm development for high-content image-based screens.
+Our High Content Screening (HCS) team specializes in sample preparation, image analysis, image data management, and algorithm development for high-content image-based screens.
 Our High Content Screening (HCS) is helpful for your business boost.

 Our team can assist you choose the proper cell type and assay settings before starting HCS, thanks to their considerable experience in high-throughput screening, in-house image analysis algorithm design, and disease biology.